 A collaborative approach to SCAD research

 The mission of iSCAD Registry is to develop and maintain an independent, multi-center data repository to advance the pace and breadth of SCAD research around the world, toward the common goals of improving patient diagnosis and outcomes, and to accelerate scientific discovery.
-The coordinating center of iSCAD Registry is Boston-based PERFUSE, under the direction of Dr. C. Michael Gibson.
+The coordinating center of iSCAD Registry is PERFUSE, an academic research organization under the direction of Dr. C. Michael Gibson.
 PERFUSE is well-known for its expertise in coordinating international multi-center clinical trials and also is a well-respected and experienced angiographic core lab.
 The iSCAD Registry is funded by SCAD Alliance.

 Participating iSCAD Registry Sites